Neuroblastoma Treatment (PDQ®)

 - There are different types of treatment for patients with neuroblastoma.

-- Children with neuroblastoma should have their treatment planned by a team of doctors with expertise in treating childhood cancer, especially neuroblastoma.
+- Children with neuroblastoma should have their treatment planned by a team of doctors who are experts in treating childhood cancer, especially neuroblastoma.

 - Children who are treated for neuroblastoma may have an increased risk of second cancers.